dabitdev/ToothpickWorkshop/README.md

 To override a binding there are two different approuches
 - :white_check_mark: Use the same scope and a new module  with `#installTestModule(...)` that redefines a new existing binding.
 - :white_check_mark: Open a child scope on the top of the parent that redefines a new existing binding.
 - :no_entry_sign: WHAT DOES NOT WORK: installing a module in the existing scope that redefines a previous binding.
-This will not be override anything.
+This will not override anything.